reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 3. Double-click the `Wabbajack.exe` file that is now inside your Wabbajack folder to set up the program.

 >[!IMPORTANT]
 >The list requires Wabbajack version **3.6.1.0 or later**.
-Installing the modlist on older versions of Wabbajack will prevent the installation from being completed.
+Installing the mod list on older versions of Wabbajack will prevent the installation from being completed.

 #### Downloading and Installing the mod list